 Faculty of Advocates Free Legal Services Unit

-The Free Legal Services Unit was established by the Scottish Bar to provide free legal advice and representation in deserving cases for those who cannot afford the legal help which they need, and who cannot obtain assistance from any other source.
-Advice and representation is provided by advocates who have volunteered to join the Faculty of Advocates Free Legal Services Panel.
+The Free Legal Services Unit was established by the Scottish Bar to provide free legal advice and representation by volunteer advocates for those who cannot afford the legal help they need, and who cannot obtain assistance from any other source.

 How Can The Unit Help?

-Give ADVICE - either in the form of a written opinion or verbal advice at consultation;
+Give ADVICE to people - either in the form of a written opinion or verbal advice at consultation;

 REPRESENT them in any Court or Tribunal in Scotland; or